 Here, in the bitter cold of Scotland’s icy winters, the idea of one day running a successful craft brewery in Australia was spawned.
 Jack and Red worked together, studied together, lived together and drank together, always dreaming of the light at the end of the tunnel (or, perhaps, just for the sun to come out).
-It seemed that craft beer ran in the family’s blood as Michael Cameron, Jack’s father and now CEO of the company, was also an employee at BrewDog, building their first bar in Aberdeen among other things.
+It seemed that craft beer ran in the family’s blood as Michael Cameron, Jack’s father, and later CEO of the company, was also an employee at BrewDog, building their first bar in Aberdeen among other things.

 After visiting multiple properties, the right building was finally found in December 2014 in the bustling suburb of Hindmarsh, the place that Pirate Life Brewing now call home.
 All that remained was the drive from WA, across the Nullarbor Plain, and into their new home.

 The original brewery in Hindmarsh is set in a giant tin shed, which was custom designed to suit all things beer.
 With a 2,500 litre brewhouse at one end plus what's become a veritable forest of tanks and, ultimately, twin canning lines, they set about exploding onto the local beer scene like few others via award-winning, hop forward beers in cans that displayed their entire brewing process around the rim, complete with the malts and hops that are used, all the way through to the recycling process.

 The core range of beers launched in March 2015: the Throwback Session IPA; a Pale Ale at 5.4 percent; and a Double IPA at 8.8 percent.
 The first two come in 355ml cans and the latter in a giant 500ml tin: a big vessel for a big beer.
 It's a range that's grown since, most notably to include the serial trophy-winning Mosaic IPA plus all manner of short run beers, from milkshake IPAs to barrel-aged beasts and sours.